 Project PEARL: raising the profile of mitochondrial disease

 As part of our patient-driven approach to everything we do in the Wellcome Centre for Mitochondrial Research, we are committed to increasing awareness of mitochondrial disease to transform the lives of those living with the condition.
 This includes raising the profile of mitochondrial disease with politicians to ensure the best care, support and treatment for all patients and families across the UK.
-To help achieve this, we are asking you to share your experience of mitochondrial disease with your local MP and ask them to attend a parliamentary drop in session in collaboration with the APPG on Rare, Genetic and Undiagnosed Conditions (date to be confirmed).
+To help achieve this, we are asking you to share your experience of mitochondrial disease with your local MP.

 Professor Gráinne Gorman and colleagues in the WCMR at Newcastle University are working on a visionary campaign called Project PEARL that aims to increase the profile of mitochondrial disease for the benefit of the entire mitochondrial community.
 Part of this campaign includes raising awareness of mitochondrial disease with politicians to help secure vital funding needed to continue world-class mitochondrial research that provides hope for a cure.